An undream written 74/10/9 by Wayan

 Illustrations: 1974 pencil sketches.
 Faint, yellowed; digitally restored, shaded & tinted.

-Example of raw sketch to right (well, not a totally raw scan.
-Contrast enhanced, or you couldn't see a thing.)
+Example of raw sketch to right (well, not quite a raw scan.
+Contrast enhanced, or you'd see nothing.)

 Note the hooves, not hands--clearly an early model!